ellakoa/postcard-poem/content/posts/the-eighth-bell.md

   and rejoice in all things.

   Most of the bells no longer swing
-  Yet they are still able to happily ring
+  Yet they still happily ring
   Sounding out with each chime of time in this noble clock tower of mine